 One of the most common questions I get about project-based learning is “When will I have time for this?”.
 Teachers are concerned about adding something extra to their already busy schedules, and they just don’t know what it’s supposed to look like.
-The good news about PBL is that it isn’t a completely extra thing to add on to your schedule.
+The good news about PBL is that it isn’t an extra thing to add on to your schedule.
 Students learn and apply standards within it, so it takes the place of some of your direct instruction.

 Here’s the great news: Project-based learning is very similar to what you’re already doing.
 As a primary teacher, you are having your students learn through exploration.
 You are probably teaching through themed units.
 And you don’t have to give up the direct teaching of essential skills.

-In this schedule, morning work (morning bins are my favorite!) and morning meeting is done every morning.
+In this schedule, morning work (morning bins are my favorite!) and morning meeting are done every morning.
 This gives a time for teachers to begin the day with skill practice and discussion.
 They then move into a mini-lesson (10-15 minutes), which is a great opportunity to explicitly teach and discuss what they’ll need to know for the upcoming PBL.

 After the mini-lesson, students get out their PBL supplies and continue working on their projects.
 This is heavily scaffolded.
 In kindergarten, the class works together at the carpet.
 First graders are able to explore in small groups, and second graders begin to learn independent inquiry and recording.
 There’s a PBL block in the morning and in the afternoon, and within each block, there are several inquiry opportunities and other related activities.

 I started project-based learning in my 5th grade classroom with just one subject: math.
 I taught all of the other subjects separately.
-As I moved along and learned more about PBL, I begun to integrate the other subjects into my math-focused projects.
+As I moved along and learned more about PBL, I began to integrate the other subjects into my math-focused projects.
 I eventually branched out to some social studies/ELA-focused PBLs as a way to cover our lack of dedicated time for social studies in our school’s schedule.
 The schedule below is what worked best when I taught multiple subjects.

 We only did morning meeting once a week to review our week and prep for the next week.
 I also used that time to recognize students for meeting goals.
 The rest of the mornings were dedicated to morning work.
 My morning work is always a spiral of the content we’ve done so far in the year.
 It’s a good way to fine-tune those skills that students will eventually use again, whether on the state test or (most likely) in one of our PBLs.